durngyn/spotify-distribution/README.md

 * Sample UI Design
 * Login component functionality and redirect to Spotify Authentication
 * OAuth state comparisons before and after requests in callback route
+* Exchanged auth_code and code_verifier for tokens stored in an httpOnly session cookie

 ## Planned Tasks (I always find something to add to this list)
 * Conditionally render components based on login status
 * Loading animations for code exchange and requesting resources
 * Request resources and render appropriate information
 * Create appropriate data visualzations from user's selected data
+* Figuring out when to issue new access tokens
+* Requests to proxy to revoke sessions (logout)
+* Create custom axios hook to handle HTTP requests